georgiawidjaja/ubiquitous-food/README.md

 # ubiquitous-food
-A repository to experiment with Git and GitHub
+A repository to experiment with Git and GitHub.